-- Your incision is covered by several layers of bandages. - You may temporarily undo the ACE wrap-the top layer-if it feels too tight or to apply ice, but please wrap it again afterward. - Do not remove the cotton layers of bandage. - o They were applied under sterile conditions in the OR and we do not want bacteria near the incision. - Please do not shower unless you have a way to avoid getting the bandages wet.
+- Your incision is covered by several layers of bandages.
+You may temporarily undo the ACE wrap-the top layer-if it feels too tight or to apply ice, but please wrap it again afterward. - Do not remove the cotton layers of bandage. - o They were applied under sterile conditions in the OR and we do not want bacteria near the incision. - You have been placed in a splint-we will remove this at your first office appointment to inspect the incision. - o Depending on your procedure, you may be placed back in the same splint or be placed in a cast. - Please do not shower unless you have a way to avoid getting the bandages wet.
 Waterproof protective bags are sold online and at many pharmacies.